 Re-posted from our Translating in Plain Language Blog on Wednesday, September 4, 2013:

-Give the most important first
+Give the most important first in the Plain Language writing approach

 - Give the most important information first